kolhesamiksha/BCG-gamma_Data-Science_Virtual_Task/README.md

 1. Approximately 10% of customers have churned
 2. sumption data is highly skewed and must be treated before modelling
 3. there are outliers present in the data and these must be treated before modelling
-4. Price sensitivity has a low correlation with churn
 5. Feature engineering will be vital, especially if we are to increase the predictive power of price sensitivity.